fadookie/Devoldefy/README.md

 This is a fork of Devoldefy
 # Devoldefy
-Translates MCP source code to Yarn or reverse
+Translates MCP source code to Yarn

 # Changes
 Fix Devoldefy bugs.

 Use config file as input instead of console input.

-Support for reverse mapping.

 Fix cannot remap method override with generic parameter (by some reflection hack).

 Support remapping client server marker annotation

 # How to use it
-test.json is an example
+remapforge.json is an example

 ## How to get classpath